Cuckmere Community Solar Company

 How long will it take to build and when will it be operational?

-If the project is granted planning permission, our intention is that it will be built in about 10 weeks in early 2016 and will be generating clean energy by the summer of 2016.
+Our intention is that it will be built in approximately 10 weeks and will be generating clean energy about 3 months later.

 Is this project an extension to the Berwick Solar Farm?
 Why wasn’t it included in the previous application?